sf105/sttp-book/_chapters/model-based-testing.md

 #### Page Objects

-In web application testing creating these abstraction layers is very common.
+Creating these abstraction layers is very common when testing web applications.
-In this context the abstractions are called **Page Objects**.
+In this context, the abstractions are called **Page Objects**.

 {% include example-begin.html %}
-An example of a page object is shown in the diagram, made by Marting Fowler, below.
+An example of a page object is shown in the diagram, made by Martin Fowler, below:

 ![Page Objects diagram by Martin Fowler](/assets/img/model-based-testing/page_objects.png)

-At the bottom you can see a certain web page that we want to test.
+At the bottom, you can see a certain web page that we want to test.
 The tool for communicating through the browser (webdriver for example), gives an API to access the HTML elements.
-Additionally, the tool supports clicking on elements, for example on a certain button.
+Additionally, the tool supports clicking on elements.
+For example, on a certain button.

 If we use this API directly in the tests, the tests become unreadable very quickly.
 So, we create a page object with just the methods that we need in the tests.
 These methods correspond to the application, rather than the HTML elements.
-The page objects implements these methods by using the API provided by the tool.
+The page objects implement these methods by using the API provided by the tool.

-Then the tests use these methods instead of the ones about the HTML elements.
+Then, the tests use these methods instead of the ones about the HTML elements.
 Because we are using methods that correspond to the application itself, they will be more readable than tests without the page objects.
 {% include example-end.html %}

 #### State Objects

-The page objects give us an abstraction for single pages or even fragments of pages.
+Page objects give us an abstraction for single pages or even fragments of pages.
 This is already better than using the API for the HTML elements in the test, but we can take it a bit further.
 We can make the page objects correspond to the states in the navigational state machine.
 A navigational state machine is a state machine that describes the flow through a web application.
 Each page will be a represented as a state.
 The events of the transitions between these states show how the user can go from one to another page.

-With this approach the page objects each correspond to one of the states of the state machine.
+With this approach, the page objects each correspond to one of the states of the state machine.
 Now we do not call them page objects anymore, but **state objects**.
 In these state objects we have the inspection and trigger methods.
 Additionally, we have methods that can help with state **self-checking**.